jrballot/LPIC-304/Virtualization/README.md

 - oVirt
 ---

-### OpenSuse libvirt installations
+### OpenSuse/CentOS libvirt installations

 Following the instructions in the previous chapter you should have libvirt installed.
-Otherwise install the pattern **kvm_tools**
+Otherwise install the pattern **kvm_tools** for OpenSuse or the **Virtualization Tools** for RedHat based systems.

 ### Managing libvirtd